 Lathyrus or perennial sweet pea is a good vine, ground cover, or perennial border plant.

-Lavender is among the most favorite of full sun perennials and belongs in every garden.
+Lavender is among the most favorite full-sun perennials and belongs in every garden.

 Madonna Lilies are one of the most delicate white lilies you can have in your garden.